[VENCLEXTA LOGO]

 VENCLEXTA is a prescription medicine used to treat adults with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).
 It is not known if VENCLEXTA is safe and effective in children.

-Please see Important Safety Information at the end of this video.
+Please see Important Safety Information throughout this video.

 [TEXT ON SCREEN]